jed-ct/rock-paper-scissors/README.md

 # rock-paper-scissors

-A Rock-Paper-Scissors game project on the web console created using Javascript for The Odin Project.
+A Rock-Paper-Scissors game project created using HTML, CSS and Javascript for The Odin Project.